AEPKILL/learn/readme.md

 # LEARN & NOTE

-Just Some Code And Some Note.
+Just Some Codes And Some Notes.